opendata-swiss/ogdch-handbook/README.md

 ### Command for translatable strings extraction:

-The following comman extracts all translatable strings from the **Source**:
+The following command extracts all translatable strings from the **Source**:

 ```
 make gettext
 ```

-It generates a new directory in the `build` directory: `build/getext` The directory tree matches that of the `source/locale` directory trees.
+It generates a new directory in the `build` directory: `build/gettext` The directory tree matches that of the `source/locale` directory trees.
 So for every `.rst` file in the **Source** it contains a `.pot` file